vishalkumkar/IMDBParser/README.md

 IMPROVEMENTS:

-1. Code could be bit more Structured eg: using design patterns etc, adding comments
+1. Code could be bit more Structured eg: using design patterns etc, adding comments, test cases

 2. Parsing could be improved.